Renormalization of a 1d quadratic Schr{\"o}dinger model with additive noise: Main results

-Let us insist again on the fact that, in contrast with the rescaled model \eqref{sto-cubic-nls-renorm}, the renormalizing sequences $(\Lambda^{(n)})_{n\geq 1},(\si^{(n)})_{n\geq 1}$ in \eqref{lambda-si-n} are explicit, i.e. they are explicitly defined in terms of the approximated noise $\dot{B}^{(n)}$, which fundamentally improves our control on the procedure.
+We have thus reached our objective: in contrast with the rescaled models \eqref{sto-cubic-nls-renorm} and \eqref{liu-model}, the renormalizing sequences $(\Lambda^{(n)})_{n\geq 1},(\si^{(n)})_{n\geq 1}$ in \eqref{lambda-si-n} are explicit, i.e. they are explicitly defined in terms of the approximated noise $\dot{B}^{(n)}$, which, as far as is new for a stochastic NLS equation.